bluebirz/bluebirz.github.io/_posts/2025-07-20-try-github-actions.md

     We need project id, project number, pool id, provider id, and service account email.

-    > The project number (e.g. `projects/123456789/`) is required to authenticate to the provider of the pool, or we could see an error when authenticating.
+    > The project number (e.g. `projects/123456789/`) is required to authenticate to the provider, or we could see an error when authenticating.
     {: .prompt-warning }

 1. checkout[^checkout] first and the workflow can access and fetch the repo.